The long jump is a power event that comprises of the following four phases:

 The objective of the approach run is for the athlete to achieve the ideal speed.
-Rhythm in the approach run is important to ensure the ideal speed is achieved at take off and accuracy in hitting the take off board.
+Rhythm in the approach run is important to ensure the ideal speed is achieved at take-off and accuracy in hitting the take-off board.
 It is important the athlete develops a good running rhythm before accuracy is addressed.
 The length of the run will depend on the athlete's age and speed.
-When first determining the number of strides in the approach run start by matching the number of stride with the athlete's age;
+When first determining the number of strides in the approach run start by matching the number of strides with the athlete's age;

 Dr. Graham-Smith and Professor Lees (2002)[3,4] have identified algorithms that will predict an average distance that an athlete would be expected to jump for a given speed.
 These algorithms are based on official approach speeds and distances collected over a period of ten years from junior and senior championships and Grand Prix events.